DimitraKaitalidou/CodilitySolutions/README.md

 6. Sorting
    - Distinct: Compute number of distinct values in an array
    - MaxProductOfThree: Maximize A[P] * A[Q] * A[R] for any triplet (P, Q, R)
+   - NumberOfDiscIntersections: Compute the number of intersections in a sequence of discs
    - Triangle: Determine whether a triangle can be built from a given set of edges